 - we organise a range of Mental Health workshops accessing expertise from external services such as the emotional health consultant within Achieving for Children.
-Topics include themes such as Anxiety, Stress Management and Sleep. - we provide information and signposting to organisations on our school website on mental health issues and local wellbeing and parenting programmes. - we run a Family Group programme. - have an Open-Door Policy - supporting parents and carers with children with mental health needs through sensitive and supportive regular meetings and signposting. - We have a parent and school governor on our Wellbeing Action Group to engage and work together with our whole school community.
+Topics include themes such as Anxiety, Stress Management and Sleep. - we provide information and signposting to organisations on our school website on mental health issues and local wellbeing and parenting programmes. - have an Open-Door Policy - supporting parents and carers with children with mental health needs through sensitive and supportive regular meetings and signposting. - We have a parent and school governor on our Wellbeing Action Group to engage and work together with our whole school community.